Contrary to popular belief, we travel within our own country as well, so I thought I’d share one such adventure.

-Given our past, we opted for the newer of our two cars for this trip, but something about the day just filled me with foreboding.
+Given our past, we opted for the newer of our two cars for this trip – a visit to see family for Christmas – but something about the day just filled me with foreboding.

 We were making excellent time, passing Boise, Idaho a little after 10am.
 We got as far as Mountain Home before the car began to chug.
 We decided to pull off, thinking it was possibly a timing belt issue.
 Fearing to drive the car farther, we took on the quest of finding a shop.
 Now, this was a Saturday, so while better than a Sunday, few places are open… especially in the tiny town of Mountain Home.

 Sure enough, there weren’t any places open there except lube and tire shops, but they’d never take on such a large job as this.
 Our only option was to get the car towed to Boise (40 miles away), and see a mechanic there.
 So we dutifully called a towing company and waited.
 I called our destination shop to make sure they could handle the job, but they said we’d be lucky to even get the car diagnosed that day.
 This meant waiting until Monday just to figure out what was wrong with the car (shops are almost all closed on Sundays), then add in the time it would take to fix it.
 However, we didn’t have much choice, so we bit the bullet and agreed.